exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/it_automation_base/conductor.rst.txt

 "View" mode
 ~~~~~~~~~~~~~~~~~~~~~~

-| The "View" mode is  displayed whenever a conductor is registered or when the user moves from the "Conductor list" menu.
+| The "View" mode is  displayed whenever a conductor is registered or when the user moves from the "Conductor history" menu.

 .. figure:: /images/ja/conductor/condudtor_edit_and_excute/conductor_view_mode.png
    :width: 800px